jctemp/paper-gnn-shadewatcher/sections/03_concepts.typ

 $ <eq-tranr-projection-matrix>

 The performance of the embeddings is measured with a score function (@eq-tranr-measure) that indicates dissimilarity @transe-2013.
 `ShadeWatcher` deviates from the original suggestion in `TransR` @transr-2015 by only measuring the distance without squaring the result.
-This change has the effect of less penalty for significant differences.
+Consequentially, high distances are less penalised.

 $
 bold(e)_h^r = bold(e)_h bold(M)_r and bold(e)_t^r = bold(e)_t bold(M)_r\
 f(h,r,t) = || bold(bold(e)_h^r + bold(e)_r - bold(e)_t^r) ||
 $ <eq-tranr-measure>

-The model's performance is calculated using a margin-based pairwise ranking loss function #cite("shadewatcher-2022", "transe-2013", "transr-2015").
+The model's performance is calculated using a margin-based pairwise ranking loss function #cite("shadewatcher-2022", "transr-2015", "transe-2013").
 This function optimises the learnable parameters based on the knowledge graph's observed and unobserved (corrupted) triplets.
 We obtain corrupted triplets by replacing the entity -  $h$ or $t$ - with a random entity.
 Since there is a risk of sampling valid triplets, `TransR` @transr-2015 must account for the relationship cardinality, e.g. in a 1-to-many scenario corrupting $t$ would have a higher likelihood of being a valid triplet again.